Lightnet/rusthttpgunjs/README.md

 ```

 ## Window Linux subsystem:
- Make sure you have firewall, antvirus and others else it conflict with install and setup.
+ Make sure you have firewall, antvirus and others disable else it conflict with install and setup.

 ```
  Windows 10